 I like how Investopedia's entire page of content is geared toward teens.
 This pillar page is part of their "Future First: Money Lessons for Teens" series, which comprises 29 guides about money matters.

 While no images are used, I didn't feel like the article was too long because sections like the key takeaways, must-know stock terms, and bullets made the text scannable and digestible.
-Overall, the content is well-organized and is #1 in the search rankings for various keywords.
+Overall, the content is well-organized and is #1 in the search rankings for various semantic keywords.

 Wirecutter’s camera guide